 You may still be able to claim damages if you miss a deadline, but it can also complicate matters.

-Since every birth injury claim is different, it can be difficult to provide an estimate of the costs involved.
+Since every birth injury claim is different, the amount of compensation can be difficult to calculate because it can be difficult to provide an estimate of the costs involved.

 If you aren’t awarded any compensation, you won’t be required to cover the cost of our legal fees.
 In the event that you are awarded compensation, your legal fees will be deducted from any compensation you receive.

 Under Australian law, No Win No Fee lawyers are highly regulated.
 Regardless of how much legal fees your case accrues, you’re always guaranteed to receive a fair amount of damages if your claim is successful.

 How much compensation did other people get awarded for their injuries?

 To help you understand more how much other people were awarded for their compensation claims, (who may have similar injuries to you) we pulled together some helpful, real life personal injury payout examples..

 These include compensation for injury at work as well as car accident injuries, workplace injury and slips, trips and falls.
 You may have suffered an injury that means that you can’t return to work.
 We assess the type of injury that you have suffered and will look at your future medical costs, along with important factors such as whether you are left with a total and permanent disability.

 The amount of damages you’re awarded will usually be determined by the types of birth injuries you or your child have sustained.